JoshuaShaw-13/odin-calculator/README.md

 #
 # this project is part of the odin project foundations course
 #
-# this project is a brower version of a calculator
+# this project is a simple brower calculator